2013-14 Delaware Young Playwrights Festival Showcase Set for DTC Today

 To Break the Ice by Sam Stewart, William Penn High School

 These six plays by seven playwrights were selected as finalists in the 2013-2014 Delaware Young Playwrights Festival (DYPF).
-The finalists will participate in a series of playwriting workshops with professional theatre artists from Delaware Theatre Company to further refine their writing and ready their works for a public showcase performance on March 11, 2014 on the DTC stage.
+The finalists will participate in a series of playwriting workshops with professional theatre artists from Delaware Theatre Company to further refine their writing and ready their works for a public showcase performance today, March 11, 2014 on the DTC stage.

 This year's DYPF began with a kickoff workshop for Delaware high school teachers and students in September.
 From there, 58 plays written by 101 students representing seven different Delaware high schools were submitted for the first round.
 Each playwright received personal feedback about his or her play from a teaching artist of the Delaware Theatre Company staff.
 Student playwrights had the opportunity to revise their plays.
 Participating schools were then invited to resubmit their top five plays for the second round, also known as the "competition round."
 From these entries, the six finalist plays were selected for additional development under the guidance of Delaware Theatre Company's team of theatre artists and educators.